Best Known For

 I believe the best thing in the world is for everybody who feels like they have a story to tell, to tell it.

-After a spending time as a teenager in a boarding school in England, where he became a fan of Stephen Sondheim and comic books, then graduating from Wesleyan University in Connecticut with a degree in film studies and a focus on women's studies, Whedon set out for Hollywood in 1988.
+Whedon spent time as a teenager in a boarding school in England—where he became a fan of Stephen Sondheim and comic books—before graduating from Wesleyan University in Connecticut with a degree in film studies and a focus on women's studies.
+With a degree under his belt, Whedon set out for Hollywood in 1988.
 After a few false starts, he found a steady position working as a staff writer for Roseanne.
 He also worked as a script doctor for several movies, including the Oscar-nominated Toy Story, Alien: Resurrection and Waterworld, but he disliked the work.
 "I was wealthy and miserable," he later recalled.
 "I never had less fun succeeding at a job in my life."

 profile name: Joss Whedon profile occupation: